-In 2019, Kleine-Borgmann et al reported that prescribing an open-label (non-deceptive) placebo for back pain was more helpful than typical care.
-In this follow-up three years later, they report that the benefit did not last: “our follow-up data do not support the previously suggested assumption that a three-week open-label placebo treatment has long-term effects.”
-Not really a surprise.
+Back in 2019, Kleine-Borgmann et al reported that prescribing an honest placebo for back pain was more helpful than typical care.
+Three years later, they had important follow-up: they have now also reported that the benefit did not last, that the data “do not support the previously suggested assumption that a three-week open-label placebo treatment has long-term effects.”

-As the authors note, “research on nondeceptive placebos is still in its early stages, and studies on long-term effects are almost nonexistent.”
-They present their findings primarily in contrast to the only other data of this kind: Carvalho et al’s startling conclusion that the benefits of an nondeceptive placebo were sustained for five years.
-However, as they acknowledged, there was a significant methodological limitation.
-As pointedly summarized by Kleine-Borgmann et al.:
+Not a surprise.
+As the authors note, “research on non-deceptive placebos is still in its early stages, and studies on long-term effects are almost nonexistent.”
+They present their findings primarily in contrast to the only other data of this kind: Carvalho et al’s rather startling 2021 conclusion that the benefits of their honest placebo were sustained for five years, which got placebo fans quite overheated.
+Those researchers did acknowledge a major methodological limitation, but it was more pointedly described by Kleine-Borgmann et al. like so:

 “…because of a predefined crossover from treatment-as-usual to open-label placebo, in which all patients received OLP at the end of the study, follow-up was performed as an observational analysis without a control group, preventing causal attribution of continued improvements to OLP treatment.”